couds/react-bulma-components/documentation/docs/components/components/dropdown.md

 sidebar_label: Dropdown
 ---

-import Section from 'react-bulma-components/lib/components/section';
-import Container from 'react-bulma-components/lib/components/container';
-import Dropdown from 'react-bulma-components/lib/components/dropdown';
+import { Section, Container, Dropdown } from 'react-bulma-components';

 The Dropdown component is a container that is used for creating dropdown menus.